bob-Github-2020/GNSS_Vel_95CI/README.md

       pip install module-name

-# How to run the module on your computer?
+# Run the module on your computers

 Download following files into a folder:

     Main_cal_95CI.py

-    GNSS_Vel_95CI.py (You donot need this one if you already installed the moduler on your computer by " pip install ")
+    GNSS_Vel_95CI.py (You donot need this one if you already installed the module on your computer by " pip install ")

     MRHK_GOM20_neu_cm.col  (sample file)